Blog

 Proximate Cause, Intervening Cause, and Superceding Cause in Third-Party Accidents

 Any time a third party is introduced in a scenario, things get more complicated.
 This is exacerbated when an accident occurs.
-Accidents such as car wrecks, slip or trip and falls, incidents on construction sites, and more are examples of personal injuries typically caused by a third party.
+Accidents such as car wrecks, slips or trips, and falls, incidents on construction sites, and more are examples of personal injuries typically caused by a third party.

 The notion of proximate, intervening, and superseding causes creates a grey area, making it more difficult for victims to receive fair compensation for their injuries sustained as a result of the at-fault party’s negligence.